Kashmiri diaspora: Punjab

 Heavy taxes under the Sikh rule, coupled with famine and starvation, caused many Kashmiri villagers to migrate to the plains of Punjab.
 These claims, made in Kashmiri histories, were corroborated by European travelers.
 When one such European traveler, Moorcroft, left the Valley in 1823, about 500 emigrants accompanied him across the Pir Panjal Pass.
 The 1833 famine resulted in many people leaving the Kashmir Valley and migrating to the Punjab, with the majority of weavers leaving Kashmir.
 Weavers settled down for generations in the cities of Punjab such as Jammu and Nurpur.
 The 1833 famine led to a large influx of Kashmiris into Amritsar.
 Kashmir's Muslims in particular suffered and had to leave Kashmir in large numbers, while Hindus were not much affected.
 Sikh rule in Kashmir ended in 1846 and was followed by the rule of Dogra Hindu maharajahs who ruled Kashmir as part of their princely state of Jammu and Kashmir.

 Many Muslim Kashmiris migrated from the Kashmir Valley to the Punjab due to conditions in the princely state such as famine, extreme poverty and harsh treatment of Kashmiri Muslims by the Dogra Hindu regime.
 The Punjab Census Report, in 1891, enumerated 111,775 Muslims born in Kashmir who settled in Punjab, which was also equivalent to the entire population of Srinagar, back then standing at 118,960.
 According to the 1911 Census there were 177,549 Kashmiri Muslims in the Punjab.
 With the inclusion of Kashmiri settlements in NWFP this figure rose to 206,180.

 Scholar Ayesha Jalal states that Kashmiris faced discrimination in the Punjab as well.
 Kashmiris settled for generations in the Punjab were unable to own land, including the family of Muhammad Iqbal.
 Scholar Chitralekha Zutshi states that Kashmiri Muslims settled in the Punjab retained emotional and familial links to Kashmir and felt obliged to struggle for the freedom of their brethren in the Valley.

 According to the 1921 Census the total Kashmiri population in Punjab was 169,761.
 However, the Census report stated that only 3% of Kashmiris settled in Punjab retained their Kashmiri language.
 The number of people speaking Kashmiri in 1901 was 8,523 but had decreased to 7,190 in 1911.
 By 1921 the number of people speaking Kashmiri in Punjab had fallen to 4,690.
 The 1921 Census report stated that this fact showed that the Kashmiris who had settled in Punjab had adopted the Punjabi language of their neighbours.
-In contrast, the 1881 Census of Punjab had shown that there were 49,534 speakers of the Kashmiri language in the Punjab.
-The 1881 Census had recorded the number of Kashmiris in the Punjab as 179,020 while the 1891 Census recorded the Kashmiri population as 225,307 but the number of Kashmiri speakers recorded in the 1891 Census was 28,415.
+In contrast, the 1881 Census of Punjab showed that there were 49,534 speakers of the Kashmiri language in the Punjab.
+The 1881 Census recorded the number of Kashmiris in the Punjab as 179,020 while the 1891 Census recorded the Kashmiri population as 225,307 but the number of Kashmiri speakers recorded in the 1891 Census was 28,415.